HomeOnMars/pyCSL2HMapGen/README.md

 ## What does it do
-Generating world & playable area's height maps for CSL2, for the tech-savvy folks who know how to run python scripts.
+Generating and handling world & playable area's height maps for CSL2, written by and for the python-knowing folks.

-Codes in the script are written from scratch.

-## Motivation
-An alternative solution to get the terrain map without having to signing up for mapbox and giving them my credit card number...

 ## How to: import real-world height map for Cities: Skylines 2 Map Editor (beta)